y-zheng18/GIMO/README.md

 Download and install [Vposer](https://github.com/nghorbani/human_body_prior), [SMPL-X](https://github.com/vchoutas/smplx)

-Download the pertained weight [here]() and put it in the checkpoints folder
+Download the [pertained weight]() and put it in the checkpoints folder

 For a quickstart, run: